 First known habitation of Lithuania dates back to the final ice age, 10 000 BC.
-The hunters gatherers were slowly replaced by farmers.
+The hunter-gatherers were slowly replaced by farmers.
 The origin of Baltic tribes in the area is disputed but it probably dates to 2500 BC.
-These forefathers of Lithuanians were outside the main migration routes and thus are among the oldest European ethnicities to have settled in approximately current area.
+These forefathers of Lithuanians were outside the main migration routes and thus are among the oldest European ethnicities to have settled in approximately the current area.

 These Baltic peoples traded amber with Romans and then fought Vikings.
-In the era only one small tribe from area around Vilnius was known as Lithuanians but it was this tribe that consolidated the majority of other Baltic tribes.
+In the era, only one small tribe from the area around Vilnius was known as Lithuanians but it was this tribe that consolidated the majority of other Baltic tribes.
 This process accelerated under king Mindaugas who became a Christian and received a crown from the Pope in 1253.
-After his death the Grand Duchy of Lithuania fell back to pagan ways leading to a centuries-long conflict with Teutonic Knights.
+After his death, the Grand Duchy of Lithuania fell back to pagan ways leading to a centuries-long conflict with Teutonic Knights.

 The eventual adoption of Christianity by Grand Duke Jogaila (1387) did not stop the knights.
 Lithuanians forged a long-lasting alliance with Poland that eventually extinguished the Teutonic threat.
 Ruled by Grand Duke Vytautas Lithuania became the largest state in Europe, stretching from Baltic to the Black sea in the 15th century.

 A new threat came from the east with Moscow rapidly gaining power and conquering lands.
-In response Lithuania and Poland formed a Commonwealth in 1569.
-Initially it was successful in dettering enemies.
-However the political union led to gradual polonization of the Lithuanian nobility as Lithuanians of the time regarded Polish culture to be superior.
+In response, Lithuania and Poland formed a Commonwealth in 1569.
+Initially, it was successful in deterring enemies.
+However, the political union led to gradual Polonization of the Lithuanian nobility as Lithuanians of the time regarded Polish culture to be superior.

-By the 17th century Poland-Lithuania was weakened due to a unique yet hard-to-manage political system of "Noble democracy" where a concensus was a prerequisite for any important decision.
+By the 17th century, Poland-Lithuania was weakened due to a unique yet hard-to-manage political system of "Noble democracy" where a consensus was a prerequisite for any important decision.
 The Commonwealth lost a series of wars that wiped out its great power position.
-In the late 18th century (1772-1795) the country was completely partitioned and annexed by Prussia, Austria and Russia with the main Lithuanian lands falling under the Russian rule.
+In the late 18th century (1772-1795) the country was completely partitioned and annexed by Prussia, Austria, and Russia with the main Lithuanian lands falling under the Russian rule.

 Limited industrial revolution and urbanization took place in late 19th century but the newly independent Lithuania was still an agricultural society.
 The short period of prosperous freedom was cut short again by the World War 2 (1940).
-Lithuania was occupied once by the Nazis and twice by the Soviets, both powers perpetrating genocides.
+Lithuania was occupied once by the Nazi Germany and twice by the Soviet Union, both powers perpetrating genocides.
 The brutal Soviet occupation lasted for 45 years and only ended in 1990.
-In this era hundreds of thousands people, including the entire intellectual elite, were murdered, tortured or expelled to Siberia in cattle carriages.
-This has left deep economical, pscyhological and spiritual scars in the Lithuanian nation.
+In this era hundreds of thousands of people, including the entire intellectual elite, were murdered, tortured or expelled to Siberia in cattle carriages.
+This has left deep economical, psychological and spiritual scars within the Lithuanian nation.

 Guerilla campaigns of 1940s-1950s were crushed and any resistance persecuted but the massive Sąjūdis movement (established 1988) made it clear that not even the Soviet machine was able to suppress Lithuanian will for freedom.
-Lithuania became the first Soviet-controlled country to restore independence on 1990 March 13th and despite Soviet aggression in 1991 that left some 20 people dead the independence was not reversed.
-In fact it (amongst other reasons) led to the total collapse of the Soviet Union in late 1991.
+On 1990 March 11th Lithuania became the first Soviet-controlled country to restore independence and despite Soviet aggression in 1991 that left some 20 people dead, the independence was not reversed.
+In fact, it (amongst other reasons) led to the total collapse of the Soviet Union in late 1991.

-In the 1990s Lithuania swiftly readopted capitalist economy and saw a massive economic growth, with modern skyscreapers, malls, detached homes, cars and renovated downtowns reaching Vilnius, Klaipėda, Kaunas and other cities, in that order.
+In the 1990s Lithuania swiftly readopted capitalist economy and saw a massive economic growth, with modern skyscrapers, malls, detached homes, cars and renovated downtowns reaching Vilnius, Klaipėda, Kaunas and other cities, in that order.
 But the Soviet years left the economy decades behind that of the West.
-Disillusioned by unfulfilled hopes of getting rich quick many Lithuanians emmigrated.
-This emmigration reached epic proportions after Lithuania joined the European Union in 2004: the country lost up to 20% of its people to the newly accessible labour markets of the West.
+Disillusioned by unfulfilled hopes of getting rich quick many Lithuanians emigrated.
+This emigration reached epic proportions after Lithuania joined the European Union in 2004: the country lost up to 20% of its people to the newly accessible labor markets of the West.

 It was the paganism that made Lithuania known in Western Europe in this era as the Christian kings were keen to convert this area to Christianity.
 The “Baltic Crusades” started and Teutonic Order HQ was moved to Marienburg not far from the Baltic Sea.

-In this era the small duchies of Lithuania consolidated into a larger country with its ruler Mindaugas adopting Catholicism and getting crowned in year 1253.
-The change in religious policy was short-lived however, and the next monarch Treniota went back to defense of paganism and seemingly eternal war against the Teutonic Order that transformed Western Lithuania into depopulated wastelands.
+In this era, the small duchies of Lithuania consolidated into a larger country with its ruler Mindaugas adopting Catholicism and getting crowned in the year 1253.
+The change in religious policy was short-lived, however, and the next monarch Treniota went back to the defense of paganism and seemingly eternal war against the Teutonic Order that transformed Western Lithuania into depopulated wastelands.